-D. Preschool for All/ Afterschool for All
+C. Preschool for All/ Afterschool for All

-Support universal preschool and afterschool programs.
+Support universal pre-school and afterschool childcare programs.
 San Francisco has made a historic local investment in preschool education, called the Preschool for All Initiative, which has made high-quality preschool available to all 4-year-old children in the City.
-San Francisco is the only county in the State to start making this investment in our children's futures so all children have access to the skills and experiences they need to start kindergarten better prepared.
-Preschool for All is a landmark commitment by the City to provide high-quality preschool opportunities and services to children and families.
-San Francisco has also committed to provide high-quality afterschool programs to all elementary and middle school youth by 2010 as the cornerstone of the SF Afterschool for All Initiative.
-Support for increased flexibility within state subsidized school-age care, afterschool, and other learning support funding streams will help enhance families' access to quality afterschool programs that support students' learning and development, while also meeting the needs of working families.
+San Francisco is the only county in the State to start making this investment in our children's futures so all children have access to the skills and experiences they need to start kindergarten ready to do their best.
+Preschool for All is a landmark commitment by the City to provide high quality preschool opportunities and services to children and families.

-E. Qualified teachers and principals
+D. Qualified teachers and principals

 Support programs that train, recruit, and retain highly qualified teachers and principals.
-Support funding for teacher training and tuition assistance, as well as financial incentives to encourage and attract exceptional teachers and administrators to remain in the education field, including early education/child development.
+Support funding for teacher training and tuition assistance, as well as financial incentives to encourage exceptional teachers and administrators to remain in the education field.

-F. State Data System
+E. State Data System

 Support a statewide data system to track and analyze student data.
-A statewide data system that analyzes individual student data, from preschool through 12th grade, which can be used to improve student achievement and provide teachers and administrators with effective tools across the early childhood to high school-age populations.
+A statewide data system that analyzes individual student data can improve student achievement and provide teachers and administrators with effective tools.